mojadita/slowtty/README.md

 and you'll have it installed properly.

+---

 # MANPAGE

 SLOWTTY(1) - FreeBSD General Commands Manual

 ## NAME

-**slowtty** - a program simulate baudrates of old ttys over networked lines.
+**slowtty** - a program to simulate baudrates of old ttys over networked lines.

 ## SYNOPSIS